-Postdoctoral Research Assistant in Cancer and Vascular Biology
+Postdoctoral Researcher in Cancer and Vascular Biology

 My research career started as a junior research fellow in 2007, and subsequently (2009) got registered as a Ph.D. scholar.
 I have successfully completed my Ph.D.
 (2014) in stem cells and regenerative medicine from SCTIMST, Trivandrum.
+My Ph.
+D. thesis is on the study of cross lineage differentiation of human mesenchymal stem cells in vitro.

 My desire to study the in vivo stem cell biology led me to the Karolinska Institutet, Stockholm, Sweden.
 As a postdoctoral fellow at Karolinska (2014-2018), I was exploring how a cancer-initiating (stem) cell exploits the standard homeostasis mechanisms and micro-niches, for the benefit of their survival and spatial organization during carcinogenesis.